stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, subhanimittaṁ[^4].
 Tattha ayonisomanasikārabahulīkāro[^3]—ayamāhāro anuppannassa vā kāmacchandassa uppādāya, uppannassa vā kāmacchandassa bhiyyobhāvāya vepullāya.*

 That is any sign that is pleasing and likeable [^4].
-The mind, having missed witnessing the beginning of the pleasing sign, is now caught up in the cycle of generating suffering by craving for the pleasant sign, [[yonisomanasikāra#ayonisomanasikāra | ayonisomanasikāra]].
+The mind, having missed witnessing the beginning of the pleasing sign, is now caught up in the cycle of generating suffering by craving for the pleasant sign, [ayonisomanasikāra](/terminology/yonisomanasikara.md#ayonisomanasikāra).
 Giving frequent attention with such a state of mind is the nutrient, when offered, will lead to the rise of not yet arisen desire or will strengthen the desire that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā byāpādassa uppādāya, uppannassa vā byāpādassa bhiyyobhāvāya vepullāya?*